Mixture models applied to heterogeneous populations: Application to a real dataset

+Regarding inference, we also considered both estimating $k$ and fixing it on three different values, that are 2, 3 and 4.
+We worked with a subsample of size 1000 selected from the complete data.
+For the RJMCMC and MCMC simulations, we generated 50,000 samples from the posterior distribution, discarded the first 10,000, then thinned the chain by taking every 10th sample value.
+Figures \ref{cadeiareal1}, \ref{cadeiareal2}, \ref{cadeiareal3} and \ref{cadeiareal4} in Appendix B presents the trace plot with the posterior distribution of the components of $\bfmu$ and $\bfsigma^2$ for each MCMC and RJMCMC simulations.
+Analyzing them leads us to conclude that convergence seems to be reached for all the parameters.

-Figure \ref{pred} displays the posterior distribution of $k$ and predictive densities of antibody levels estimating $k$ (RJMCMC) and fixing $k=3$ (MCMC), represented by the dashed and dotted lines, respectively.
-The posterior distribution of $k$ obtained from RJMCMC simulation favours 3 components, however, the third one is censored due to the group assigned as 3.001.
-It should be noted that predictive plots for RJMCMC and MCMC are very similar, showing a good performance even when $k$ is estimated.
+Figure \ref{pred} displays the posterior distribution of $k$ and predictive densities of antibody levels when estimating $k$ (RJMCMC) and fixing it (MCMC), represented by the dashed and dotted lines, respectively.
+The posterior distribution of $k$ obtained from RJMCMC simulation favors 4 components.
+The predictive plots for RJMCMC and MCMC with $k$ fixed in 4 are very similar, showing good performance even when $k$ is estimated.

-The model fit estimating $k$ and fixing it in $k=3$ results a DIC of --3692.59 and --3693.99, respectively.
-Thus, as DIC increases with the number of parameters, it is expected that RJMCMC presents a higher DIC.
-However, since both DICs were very similar, it is possible to conclude that both methods are efficient in this case.
+Table \ref{DIC-PED_real} presents the value of DIC$_3$ and PED for each approach considered in this study.
+Note that, different from previous studies, the model with $k$ unknown presents smaller DIC than the approach which considered $k$ fixed in 4, although PED be smaller for this one.
+Thus, using a censored dataset, we observe more benefits in considering $k$ uknown and using RJMCMC.